 - a.
-Convene the Pandemic Influenza Preparedness Committee and meet with partners and stakeholders to review plan - b.
-Activate enhanced surveillance and communications procedures - c.
-Begin vaccine and antiviral distribution - d.
-Notify key government officials and legislators of the need for additional monetary resources (if not already available) - e.
-Activate enhanced plans for operational priorities - f.
-Arrange for appropriate facilities use - g.
-Notify key officials of need for additional resources, if necessary - h.
-Document expenses of pandemic response
+Convene the Pandemic Influenza Preparedness Committee and meet with partners and stakeholders to review plan. - b.
+Activate enhanced surveillance and communications procedures. - c.
+Begin vaccine and antiviral distribution. - d.
+Notify key government officials and legislators of the need for additional monetary resources (if not already available). - e.
+Get gubernatorial declaration of a public health emergency as soon as possible (if not already completed). - f.
+Activate enhanced plans for operational priorities. - g.
+Arrange for appropriate facilities use. - h.
+Notify key officials of need for additional resources, if necessary. - i.
+Document expenses of pandemic response.

-Phase 6-Confirmation of onset of a pandemic
+• Phase 6-Confirmation of onset of a pandemic

 - a.
-Activate the SEOC and PHOC and meet with partners and stakeholders and review and fully activate plan - b.
-Monitor staffing needs - c.
-Coordinate activities with neighboring jurisdictions - d.
-Interface with appropriate counterparts at the national level - e.
-Document expenses of pandemic response
+Activate the SIRC and PHOEC, meet with partners and stakeholders, and review and fully activate plan. - b.
+Get a gubernatorial declaration of a public health emergency as soon as possible (if not already completed).

+- c.
+Monitor staffing needs. - d.
+Coordinate activities with neighboring jurisdictions. - e.
+Interface with appropriate counterparts at the national level. - f.
+Document expenses of pandemic response.